scandum/quadsort/README.md

 Performance
 -----------
-Quadsort is the fastest merge sort written to date.
-It is faster than quicksort for most data distributions.
+Quadsort is one of the fastest merge sorts written to date.
+It is faster than quicksort for most data distributions, with the notable exception of generic data.

 Variants
 --------
 - [blitsort](https://github.com/scandum/blitsort) is a quadsort based rotate merge sort.
+It aims to be the fastest in-place stable sort.

 - [fluxsort](https://github.com/scandum/fluxsort) is a hybrid stable quicksort / quadsort with improved performance on random data.
 It is currently the fastest comparison sort for random data.